Move Beyond Click Rate to Evaluate your Email Marketing Performance

 However, measuring the impact of email marketing is still a grave challenge for marketers.
 There are two reasons for that:

-- Every email marketing tool comprehensively reports the performance of an email campaign in terms of clicks, opens, delivery, etc. But these metrics are just a cursory analysis of something (email) that is deeply embedded in our customer success, marketing, and support.
+- Every email marketing software comprehensively reports the performance of an email campaign in terms of clicks, opens, delivery, etc. But these metrics are just a cursory analysis of something (email) that is deeply embedded in our customer success, marketing, and support.
 Email marketing is way beyond opens and clicks.

 - Another challenge is that there is a disparity between what folks who manage email in the org and people who manage these folks perceive as a success from email marketing.